-- E waste recycling machine price in India: E waste recycling plant would cost nearly Rs fifteen lakh.
-Further E waste dismantling plant would cost around 10 lakh.
+- E waste recycling machine price in India: E-waste recycling plant would cost nearly Rs fifteen lakh.
+Further E-waste dismantling plant would cost around 10 lakh.

 The intrusion of e-waste, specifically computer waste, is complicating the already tricky problem of solid waste collection and Management.
-In collaboration with private investors and manufacturers, the formation of e-waste collection and recycling centers should be facilitated.
+In collaboration with private investors and manufacturers, the formation of e-waste collection and recycling centres should be facilitated.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 Get help from an experienced legal adviser.
 Schedule your consultation at a time that works for you and it's absolutely FREE.